Reddit User Finds a Hilariously Weird Star Wars Jedi: Survivor Easter Egg

 It should come as no surprise that there are plenty of Easter eggs to be found in Star Wars Jedi: Survivor.
 After all, there’s a whole galaxy far, far away to draw inspiration from to have players pointing at their TVs like Leonardo DiCaprio.
 However, not all Easter eggs might reference movies/series.
 Some, as Reddit user BenFar30 found out, are downright strange.

 The above image is spoiler tagged, so you might not have opened it yet.
-Before you do, know that we don’t just mean a normal scary pose for a Jungle Wampa.
+Before you do, know that we don’t just mean a normal scary pose for a Mogu.
 It’s going full-on Titanic “paint me like one of your French girls” pose.

 If Respawn Entertainment’s good sense of humor is any indication, it’s likely this isn’t the only unusual scene to find.
 While most other Easter eggs are very likely actual Star Wars references, it’s neat to have other things to break that up.
 The fact that there is a two-minute trek to this one certainly means other little secrets might involve some patience.
 However, it’s hard to see how they could top this one.

-Be sure to stick around with us as there are sure to be more Easter eggs and secrets to share.
+After you’ve taken some pictures of the glorious Mogu model, you can take a shortcut on the left and marvel at your newfound artwork.
+While you are here, be sure to stick around with us, as there are sure to be more Easter eggs and secrets to share.

 - Who Voices Turgle in Star Wars Jedi: Survivor?
 Answered